ptasker/Codeigniter-POTX-PHP/README.md

 Codeigniter-POTX-PHP
 ====================

-Port of the Drupal Potx project to work with the Codeigniter language files https://drupal.org/project/potx
+Port of the Drupal Potx project to work with the CodeIgniter language files https://drupal.org/project/potx

 #Usage